Systems in the financial infrastructure

 A central counterparty goes in as seller to all buyers and buyer to all sellers to take on the counterparty risk that arises when trading in securities.
 In addition to counterparty risks, the central counterparty also clears securities transactions.
 As the central counterparty goes in as seller and buyer in many transactions, there are opportunities to make use of netting and thus make the clearing process more efficient.

-A trade repository is a centralised database with transaction data.
-Financial agents are obliged by law to report transactions to the trade repository.
+A transaction register is a centralised database with transaction data.
+Financial agents are obliged by law to report transactions to the transaction register.

 Systems in the Swedish financial infrastructure

-A description of the systems that provide clearing and settlement in financial instruments and are overseen by the Riksbank is given below.
+A description of the systems that are used to manage payments and trading in financial instruments and are overseen by the Riksbank is given below.
 These systems form the cornerstones of the Swedish financial infrastructure.

 RIX is the payment system for large-value payments and the hub of the Swedish financial infrastructure, as RIX deals with payments to and from the banks’ accounts.